devplayer0/fyp/report.md

 Overall, *gem5 is really the only choice for a software option*, since neither xPack QEMU or Unicorn provide any sort of cycle accurate modelling.
-This is important for the purposes of the project, since the programs being analysed are short, hand-written assembly programs.
+This is important for the purposes of the project, since the programs being analysed are short, hand-written assembly.
 As real STM32F4-based hardware has inherently perfect accuracy and compatibility, high performance and the potential for a lot of instrumentation, it is worth exploring this avenue in addition to gem5.